tanzu-end-to-end/tap-gitops-workshop/Stage-1-Base-Install.md

 First, download the base template for your repo from TanzuNet.
 Go the latest release page for Tanzu Application Platform, and download `tanzu-gitops-ri-0.2.0.tgz` to your local machine.
 Copy the tgz file to $WORKSHOP_ROOT.

-From the $WORKSHOP_ROOT working directory, execute these commands:
+From the $WORKSHOP_ROOT working directory, initialize the Git repo on your local machine:
 ```
 mkdir -p workshop-clusters
 tar xvf tanzu-gitops-ri-0.2.0.tgz -C workshop-clusters